What Is Full Coverage Car Insurance?

 Full coverage car insurance is an informal term that typically refers to a policy combining liability coverage (required by law in most states), collision coverage (for accident damage to your vehicle), and comprehensive coverage (for non-collision damage like theft or weather).
 Despite the name, it doesn't cover everything—exclusions include routine maintenance, mechanical breakdowns, personal belongings in your car, and intentional damage.
 The term isn't official insurance terminology, so coverage specifics vary by insurer and policy.
 Always review your policy documents to understand exactly what your "full coverage" includes.

-How much does full coverage car insurance cost per month?
+How much does full coverage car insurance cost in 2026?

 When should I drop full coverage and switch to liability only?

 You should consider dropping full coverage when your vehicle's value falls below the point where coverage makes financial sense—typically when annual premiums equal or exceed 10% of your car's current value.
 Other indicators include when your car is worth less than your deductible, when you own the vehicle outright and can afford to replace it, or when your car is over 10 years old with high mileage.
-However, you must maintain full coverage if you're still financing or leasing your vehicle, as lenders require it.
-Also maintain coverage if you lack savings to replace your vehicle or live in high-risk areas.
+However, you must maintain full coverage if you're still financing or leasing your vehicle, as lenders require it contractually.
+Also maintain coverage if you lack the savings to replace your vehicle comfortably.

 Is full coverage car insurance required by law?

-Full coverage car insurance is not legally required by any state.
-States only mandate liability coverage to pay for damage and injuries you cause to others—typically minimum amounts like 25/50/25 ($25,000 per person injury, $50,000 per accident injury, $25,000 property damage).
-However, if you finance or lease your vehicle, your lender will contractually require full coverage (collision and comprehensive) to protect their financial interest until the loan is paid off.
-Once you own your vehicle outright, you can legally drop to liability-only coverage, though this may not be financially wise depending on your vehicle's value and your financial situation.
+Full coverage car insurance is not legally required by any state—only liability coverage is mandated.
+However, several states updated their minimum liability requirements recently, including California, Virginia, Utah, and North Carolina in 2025, and Hawaii and New Jersey in 2026, so it's worth verifying your state's current rules.
+If you finance or lease your vehicle, your lender will contractually require full coverage (collision and comprehensive) to protect their financial interest.
+Once you own your vehicle outright, you can legally drop to liability-only, though this may not be financially wise depending on your vehicle's value.

 What's the difference between full coverage and liability-only car insurance?

-Liability-only insurance covers only damage and injuries you cause to others—it provides no protection for your own vehicle, leaving you responsible for all repair or replacement costs.
-Full coverage includes liability plus collision coverage (for accident damage to your car regardless of fault) and comprehensive coverage (for non-collision damage like theft, vandalism, or weather events).
-Full coverage costs approximately $132 more per month nationally than liability-only but protects your vehicle investment minus your deductible.
-Liability-only makes sense for older, low-value cars you could afford to replace, while full coverage is recommended for newer vehicles, financed cars, or situations where you can't afford unexpected replacement costs.
+Liability-only insurance covers only damage and injuries you cause to others—it provides no protection for your own vehicle, leaving you responsible for all repair or replacement costs after an accident, regardless of fault.
+Full coverage adds collision and comprehensive coverage to liability protection, shielding your vehicle against accidents, theft, vandalism, and natural disasters.
+Full coverage costs approximately $100–$130 more per month (roughly $1,200–$1,600 more annually) than liability-only nationally.
+Liability-only makes sense for older, low-value cars you could afford to replace, while full coverage is recommended for newer vehicles, financed cars, or situations where you can't absorb unexpected replacement costs.